-Companies usually offer 401k, profit-sharing and other retirement plans to attract and retain talented employees.
-401k plans are tax-deferred plans in which employees can contribute a portion of their salaries and employers can choose to match part or all of these employee contributions.
+Companies usually offer 401(k), profit-sharing and other retirement plans to attract and retain talented employees.
+FINRA describes 401(k) plans as tax-deferred retirement plans in which employees can contribute a portion of their salaries and employers can choose to match part or all of these employee contributions.
 Profit-sharing plans are usually deferred retirement trusts, which employees can access upon retirement and into which employers contribute a portion of their annual profits.

 Profit-Sharing Plan Basics